-When Manasquan Bank named Kathie Adams to the newly created management position of Business Development Manager & Product Service Specialist; she figured she would be spending most of her time attracting new customers.
+When Manasquan Bank named Kathie Adams to the newly created management position of Business Development Manager & Product Service Specialist; she figured she would be spending most of her time attracting new clients.

-It turns out most of the business she is developing is relationship management services on behalf of Manasquan Bank’s loan customers.
-“One of my major roles is to educate our commercial loan customers on what we else we can do for them,” she says.
+It turns out most of the business she is developing is relationship management services on behalf of Manasquan Bank’s loan clients.
+“One of my major roles is to educate our commercial loan clients on what we else we can do for them,” she says.

-Adams, a 35 year banking veteran, often attends the loan closings to explain the Bank’s merchant services, escrow, money market and sweep accounts, overdraft checking, remote deposit capture and direct deposit.
+Adams, a 40 year banking veteran, often attends the loan closings to explain the Bank’s merchant services, escrow, money market and sweep accounts, ACH services, overdraft checking, remote deposit capture and direct deposit.
 “Since many of our clients are not located close to a Manasquan branch, they appreciate an explanation of our auxiliary services and our electronic banking suite.”

 Because Manasquan’s focus is on the small to medium business, Adams notes many of her clients are entrepreneurial business owners.
 “They really appreciate the personal service and hands-on approach,” she says.
 “You’re not getting that with a large bank.”